 Note her importance.
-We are not surprised at the very many stories that have arisen to make fun of the constancy of her faith and her love for Jesus Christ.
+Because of her life and service to Jesus made many attack her.
+Do not be surprised when people attack your character when they find out you are a disciple of Christ.
+We therefore are not surprised at the very many stories that have arisen to make fun of the constancy of her faith and her love for Jesus Christ.